latilongitude/GNSS_FootballTactical/README.md

 Dataset B
 ---------------------------------------------------------
-An exemplar dataset of session description, provides the exact start and end timestamps of the SSG.
+An exemplar dataset of session details, provides the exact start and end timestamps of the SSG.

 Dataset C
 ---------------------------------------------------------
-An exemplar dataset of pitch location coordinates, provides the coordinates of four corners of the corresponding pitch.
+An exemplar dataset of pitch location coordinates, provides the coordinates of four pitch corners.

 Codes
 ---------------------------------------------------------